InsightFlow8/insightflow/dashboard/README.md

 ## AWS S3 Vector Bucket Configuration

 ### Environment Variables
 The system uses AWS S3Vectors for vector storage.
-Configure these in your `.env` file:
+Configure these in your `.env` file in the `dashboard/` folder:

 ```bash
 # AWS Configuration